Visit

 From April until October unique the Inner Harbour is open – free of charge – to visitors who can explore the history of the Harbour from within.
 One of our resident tall ships, the Kajsamoor is moored in the Harbour for visitors view from the quayside.
 There’s a fantastic range of food a drink outlets on offer.
 Whether it’s a coffee, pasty, rum cocktail or braised beef brisket, there’s something for everyone to sit and enjoy whilst taking in the views of the harbour and tall ships.

 Please note that very occasionally we close the Inner Harbour due to severe weather conditions or urgent harbour operations.
+Contact us to check before your visit.

 Things to see